Doenerstyle/AsieLib/README.md

 I am not planning to further update this mod.

-However, you're free to open issues if you encounter bugs or incompatibilities/crashes and PRs are always welcome, including new/updated localization files!
+**However**, please open issues if you encounter bugs or incompatibilities/crashes and PRs are always welcome, including new/updated localization files!

 ## License